AnilSorathiya/room-temperature/README.md

 ﻿# Room Temperature Model and Docker Container

 ## Introduction
-Temperature sensors provides good accuracy when you use in control variables.
+Temperature sensors provides good accuracy when you use in control environment.
 However, when you embedded into a hardware device, there are other variables affect the reading of the sensor such as processor temperature, external temperature, any LED attach with the device.